Skip to main content

 }

 To generate an API token for Proxmox, navigate to Permissions > API Token under the Datacenter menu.
-As an (unsafe) shortcut you can tick the Privilege Separation box to give the token all the same privileges as the user — again, this is not preferred in any kind of production environment!
+As an (unsafe) shortcut you can untick the Privilege Separation box to give the token the same privileges as the user — again, this is not preferred in any kind of production environment!

 Proxmox VE Snippets